Skip to main content

 Honors in Social Work

 The School of Social Work offers honors work for superior students majoring in Social Work.
 In order to qualify, the student must be a member of the University Honors Program, have completed a minimum of 12 hours for honors credit, and achieve a cumulative University GPA of 3.30 or better, and have a GPA of 3.50 or better in Social Work.
-Students pursuing this option should contact the School’s Director of Student Services.
+Students pursuing this option should contact the School’s Director of BSW Student Services.

 For more information on Honors in Social Work, including admission and retention standards, please visit the Honors website.